microsoft/makecode-csp/content/overview/major-projects.md

 Students work in pairs to complete a design thinking challenge in which they select a user, identify a problem they can solve with an app, program, or device, and then use the design thinking process to create a paper prototype for their design and receive feedback on their design and modify their product based on that feedback.
 After revisions, each team will present their prototype to the class.

-The introduction to the project can be found at [Design Challenge - Discover, Ideate](/unit-1/day-8/design-challenge).
+The introduction to the project can be found at <a href="/unit-1/day-8/design-challenge">Design Challenge - Discover, Ideate</a>.

 ### Learning objectives